kyma-project/kyma/docs/authorization-and-authentication/docs/001-overview-authorization-and-authentication.md

 type: Overview
 ---

-The security model in Kyma uses the [Service Mesh](../../service-mesh/docs/001-overview-service-mesh.md) component to enforce authorization through [Kubernetes Role Based Authentication](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) (RBAC) in the cluster.
+The security model in Kyma uses the Service Mesh component to enforce authorization through [Kubernetes Role Based Authentication](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) (RBAC) in the cluster.
 The identity federation is managed through [Dex](https://github.com/coreos/dex), which is an open-source, OpenID Connect identity provider.

 Dex implements a system of connectors that allow you to delegate authentication to external OpenID Connect and SAML2-compliant Identity Providers and use their user stores.
-See [this](./005-details-add-connector.md) document to learn how to enable authentication with an external Identity Provider by using a Dex connector.
+Read the **Add an Identity Provider to Dex** document to learn how to enable authentication with an external Identity Provider by using a Dex connector.

 Out of the box, Kyma comes with its own static user store used by Dex to authenticate users.
 This solution is designed for use with local Kyma deployments as it keeps the predefined users' credentials in an easily available ConfigMap file.
-See [this](./006-details-manage-static-users.md) document to learn how to manage users in the static store used by Dex.
+Read the **Manage static users in Dex** document to learn how to manage users in the static store used by Dex.

 Kyma uses a group-based approach to managing authorizations.
 To give users that belong to a group access to resources in Kyma, you must create: